fliptanedo/FlipWebsite2023/README.md

 # Content

+We'll go down the list of homepage blocks.
+It is not worth describing the custom block modifications.
+These are all based on `flip.template.html` (to have the nice two column layout).
+I suggest going over the existing blocks and seeing how they are modified.
+I did not bother indicating where the edits are: they are all over the place and should be straightforward to follow.

 ## About Block

 This one requires quite a bit of work.
 The default `about.avatar.html`  assumes that you want a one column design.
 We'll hack pieces of that file into`fliptemplate.html` .
 Create a new "about" block called `flip.avatar.html` and call it in `_index.md`.